cabforum/cabforum.org/content/posts/2019/2019-08-16-minutes-for-ca-browser-forum-f2f-meeting-47-thessaloniki-12-13-june-2019.md

 Dimitris suggested that there might be an upload limit -say- 2MBs which might prevent people from uploading large files.
 Jos mentioned that some documents and presentations might be larger than that and Dimitris said that most public presentations are uploaded on the public web site (wordpress) and can be linked through the wiki.
 Uploading presentations on the public web site, without any page linking to these presentations, makes them “invisible” to the public but “visible” to the Members with access to the wiki when the draft minutes are created.
 This way we save half the storage because we don’t need to upload the same presentation files twice in two different servers.
 Jos agreed and other members raised no objections on using this method going forward.

 #### Formation of Governance Subcommittee

 _Minute Taker:_ Jos Purvis (Cisco)

 Dimitris introduced the concept of creating a Governance subcommittee.
 Now that the Forum permits subcommittees at the Forum level, it would be good to have a committee focused on the maintenance of the Bylaws, IPR requirements, and other Forum-level documents.

 Ben Wilson from DigiCert noted that when we wrapped up the Governance working group for the Governance Reform work, we noted that it would be good to keep around a group to deal with governance of the Forum, for instance for Bylaws changes and the like.
 This was proposed as a Working Group, but members objected because it wouldn’t have a limited duration or narrow scope, as it would be maintaining an ongoing list of items.
-Ben clarified that this new subcommittee would not be for _governing_ the Forum, instead for organizing the work of the Forum—addressing issues, and keeping the Forum moving forward.
+Ben clarified that this new subcommittee would not be for _governing_ the Forum, instead for organizing the work of the Forum-addressing issues, and keeping the Forum moving forward.
 With the completion of GovReform v2, it is now possible to create this as a subcommittee of the Forum itself: no IPR entanglements, no guidelines, much like the Forum Infrastructure Working Group.

 Dimitris presented a list of governance-related issues he has been tracking for some time that has been circulated on the management list that he felt would be a good list of issues for the subcommittee to begin working on.
 His doc (in Google Docs) includes who raised the issue, the specific concerns mentioned, etc.